Groundcover

 Plant in well-drained, even rocky soil.
 Full sun is essential.
 Water only during drought.
 Trim after flowering to prevent woody stems.
 Creeping thyme tolerates light foot traffic.

-See thyme in your own yard before you plant.
-Upload a photo to Arden and visualize complete garden designs featuring thyme alongside companion plants.
+Upload a photo and Arden visualizes full garden designs featuring thyme alongside companion plants.

 Frequently Asked Questions